 - POD – Payable on Death to named beneficiary

-- TOD – Transfer on Death to name beneficiary
+- TOD – Transfer on Death to named beneficiary

 Individuals and/or a Trust may be the named beneficiary.

-Wisconsin Law provides that husband and wife may enter into the above Agreement as an Estate Planning tool to avoid probate.
-(Agreement must be in writing) Wisconsin Laws dealing with Probate have been substantially revised to accommodate the above Agreement, by providing forms and procedures to pass assets at time of death without the need for probate.
+Wisconsin Law provides that a husband and wife may enter into the above Agreement as an Estate Planning tool to avoid probate (Agreement must be in writing).
+Wisconsin Laws dealing with Probate have been substantially revised to accommodate the above Agreement, by providing forms and procedures to pass assets at the time of death without the need for probate.

 - Transfer by Affidavit – for transfer of assets of less than $50,000